ihfazhillah/carirumah/README.md

-# search-and-sendemail
+# Carirumah

-django application to make search and send the result into email
+Help peoples to find houses for buy and rent, notify them with new list